 Keep progressing through the material to stay on schedule, because you may find that getting away from a topic to focus on something may actually help you out.
 Have you ever lost something and couldn’t remember where it was until you stopped looking for it?
 Your brain likes to keep working on problems subconsciously when you are focusing on other things.
 It’s very common to move on from a subject area where some parts still don’t make sense, and then to have things click in to place when that subject comes up in the periodic review later on.

 Just keep in mind that your goal is to pass the entire exam, not ace one specific section.

 This is the heart of our study plan strategy for success.
 The periodic reviews are designed to bring back previous sections to keep them fresh in your mind.
 A common mistake candidates make is to work through all the sections individually and then review everything in the last month before the exam.
 The problem with this approach is that the first sections haven’t been looked at in months by then.
 I’m sure you could imagine how well you’d remember something after not seeing it for 3 or 4 months.
 By bringing up those topics repeatedly, it keeps that material fresh in your memory.
 It even makes it stronger because the more times you see something, the easier it is to remember it in the future.

 The periodic review sessions should be focused on doing practice problems, not re-reading the curriculum or reviewing notes.
 Since the test is based around answering questions, we want the review time to be spent the same way.
 Rather than spend more time reading passively through material you’ve seen, work through a set of practice problems that includes all areas indicated for that review session first.
 Once you’ve done the problems, you can review some of your notes or the curriculum for questions that you missed.
 Use your question results to determine where you should be doing further review.

 Bringing It All Together

-For CFA level 1 practice questions, register for free at https://analystprep.com
+For Level I CFA Program Practice Questions offered by AnalystPrep, register for free at https://analystprep.com

 Good luck, now get started!